mike-el/mike-el.github.io/README.md

 ![](images/xgboost_after_optimisation.png)

 The correlation between the predicted global sales and actual was 0.38, ie medium strength.
+I assessed the correlation on the validation data set to give a fair assessment of the regression model and was surprised how strong the correlation was under the circumstances - confirming why the XGBoost algorithm is proving so popular in data science circles.

 Then I used a randomised search approach to quickly (it took 9s) optimise the XGBoost parameters and repeated the XGBoost forecast.
 The correlation had improved slightly to r = 0.41.
+A formal grid search would undoubtedly have yielded a higher correlation by finding a better optimised parameter set - but that was not a priority for this training exercise.

 ![](images/xgboost_before_optimisation.png)